johnleejunhan12/hill-climb-painter/README.md

 ### 1) Number of textures

-Depending on how many textures are added to the cavas, you can obtain a painting with a desired level of detail.
+Depending on how many textures are added to the canvas, you can obtain a painting with a desired level of detail.
 The following example demonstrates a painting of a cat, created from increasing number of textures.

 | 100 | 200 | 300 | 400 |
 |:---:|:---:|:---:|:---:|